REPORTING TANGIBLE PROPERTY

 A: Many organizations place a security feature on employees’ computers.
 Contact your IT Department to get administrative privileges.

 Q: Will Treasury accept electronic encrypted files?

 A: At this time, Treasury cannot accept encrypted WINZIP files.
-HRS Pro is encrypted, but other files will be a case by case basis.
-Treasury also has an FTP site, which is secure.
+HRS Pro and UP Exchange files are encrypted, but other files will be accepted on a case by case basis.
+You may also upload your report directly into Treasury’s Web site which is secure.